-- Familiarise themselves with the Health and Safety statements produced by the School as published in the Staff Handbook or issued by the Trust - Read and understand the School's/Trust's Health and Safety Policy - Comply with Health and Safety Regulations and use any safety equipment and protective clothing which is supplied to you by the School/Trust - Comply with any hygiene requirements - Comply with any accident reporting requirements - Never act in a way which might cause risk or damage to any other members of the school community or visitors. - Inform their line manager of any paid work undertaken elsewhere.
+- ✓ Familiarise themselves with the Health and Safety statements produced by the School as published in the Staff Handbook or issued by the CMAT - ✓ Read and understand the School's/CMAT's Health and Safety Policy - ✓ Comply with Health and Safety Regulations and use any safety equipment and protective clothing which is supplied to you by the School/CMAT - ✓ Comply with any hygiene requirements - ✓ Comply with any accident reporting requirements - ✓ Never act in a way which might cause risk or damage to any other members of the school community or visitors. - ✓ Inform their line manager of any paid work undertaken elsewhere.

-6 Conduct, Honesty and Personal Integrity
+7 Conduct, Honesty and Personal Integrity

-- 6.1 Employees are expected to demonstrate consistently high standards of personal and professional conduct.
-The following statements define the behaviour and attitudes which set the required standard for conduct at our Trust. - 6.2 To have regard at all times for the Catholic character of the School and the Trust and not, at any time, do anything in any way detrimental or prejudicial to this.
-Employees uphold public trust in our Schools and the Trust and maintain high standards of ethics and behaviour, within and outside the School/Trust, by: - Treating pupils/ student, colleagues, parents/carers and others with dignity, building relationships rooted in mutual respect, and at all times observing proper boundaries appropriate to their professional position - Having regard for the need to safeguard the well-being of pupils/students, in accordance with statutory provisions
+- 7.1 Employees are expected to demonstrate consistently high standards of personal and professional conduct.
+The following statements define the behaviour and attitudes which set the required standard for conduct at our CMAT. - 7.2 To have regard at all times for the Catholic character of the School and the CMAT and not, at any time, do anything in any way detrimental or prejudicial to this.
+Employees uphold public trust in our Schools and the CMAT and maintain high standards of ethics and behaviour, within and outside the School/CMAT, by: - ✓ Treating pupils/ student, colleagues, parents/carers and others with dignity, building relationships rooted in mutual respect, and at all times observing proper boundaries appropriate to their professional position. - ✓ Having regard for the need to safeguard the well-being of pupils/students, in accordance with statutory provisions. - ✓ Showing tolerance of and respect for the rights of others. - ✓ Not undermining fundamental British values, including democracy, the rule of law, individual liberty and mutual respect, and tolerance of those with different faiths and beliefs.

-- Showing tolerance of and respect for the rights of others - Not undermining fundamental British values, including democracy, the rule of law, individual liberty and mutual respect, and tolerance of those with different faiths and beliefs - Ensuring that personal beliefs are not expressed in ways which exploit pupils'/ students' vulnerability or might lead them to break the law. - 6.3 Employees must have proper and professional regard for the ethos, policies and practices of our School/Trust and maintain high standards in their own attendance and punctuality ensuring for example that they arrive at a time which enables them to begin their contracted hours promptly. - 6.4 Staff must maintain the highest standards of honesty and integrity in their work.
-This includes the handling and claiming of money and the use of School/Trust property and facilities. - 6.5 All staff must comply with the provisions of the Bribery Act 2010.
-Under this act, a person may be guilty of an offence of bribery if they offer, promise or give financial advantage or other advantage to someone; or if the request, agree or accept, or receive a bribe from another person.
-The Trust has a specific Anti-Bribery policy (see section 14 in this document 'Gifts and Hospitality' for further details) - 6.5 The following are examples of behaviour that the Trust will regard as unacceptable: - Using aggressive/offensive language or adopting an aggressive manner (for example by repeatedly shouting) - Telephoning people unnecessarily at home (for example by demanding work when someone is on sickness absence rather than making a welfare call to check how they are doing) - Ridiculing or demeaning others either in person or via Social Media - Spreading malicious gossip about others in their absence. - Discussing your own or someone's private life inappropriately.
+- ✓ Ensuring that personal beliefs are not expressed in ways which exploit pupils'/ students' vulnerability or might lead them to break the law. - 7.3 Employees must have proper and professional regard for the ethos, policies and practices of our School/CMAT and maintain high standards in their own attendance and punctuality ensuring for example that they arrive at a time which enables them to begin their contracted hours promptly. - 7.4 Staff must maintain the highest standards of honesty and integrity in their work.
+This includes the handling and claiming of money and the use of School/CMAT property and facilities. - 7.5 All staff must comply with the provisions of the Bribery Act 2010.
+Under this act, a person may be guilty of an offence of bribery if they offer, promise or give financial advantage or other advantage to someone; or if the request, agree or accept, or receive a bribe from another person (see section 14 in this document 'Gifts and Hospitality' for further details). - 7.6 The following are examples of behaviour that the CMAT will regard as unacceptable: - ✓ Using aggressive/offensive language or adopting an aggressive manner (for example by repeatedly shouting. - ✓ Telephoning people unnecessarily at home (for example by demanding work when someone is on sickness absence rather than making a welfare call to check how they are doing). - ✓ Ridiculing or demeaning others either in person or via Social Media. - ✓ Spreading malicious gossip about others in their absence. - ✓ Discussing your own or someone's private life inappropriately.